Ripple background

 What to Know Before You go

-Pack with purpose.
-Visit a Cody grocery store and stock up on water, picnic food, and hygiene items.
-Pack a bag with a first aid kit, face coverings for everyone in the vehicle, binoculars, extra layers of clothing, blankets, a flashlight, and phone charging cords.
+• Pack with purpose: Visit a Cody grocery store and stock up on water, picnic food, and hygiene items.
+Pack a bag with a first aid kit, binoculars, extra layers of clothing, blankets, a flashlight, and phone charging cords.

-Review the park’s safety precautions.
-Know about rules for safe wildlife watching.
-Stay on boardwalks and practice social distancing if you encounter other visitors.
-Wash your hands frequently.
-Drive responsibly and be ready for road closures and sudden traffic stops.
+• Review the park’s safety precautions: Know the rules for safe wildlife watching.
+Stay on boardwalks, drive responsibly, and be ready for road closures and sudden traffic stops.

-Download apps to enhance the experience.
-TravelStorysGPS features an audio tour of the drive from Cody to Yellowstone.
-World Peaks identifies mountains.
+• Download apps to enhance the experience: TravelStorysGPS features an audio tour of the drive from Cody to Yellowstone.
+AR AlpineGuide identifies mountains.
 The Yellowstone National Park app features interactive maps, geyser eruptions, and road closure alerts.

 Winding road leads into the mountains of Yellowstone